seananderson/metafolio/inst/ms/ms.md

 Similarly, expected growth rate and variance of a metapopulation is a function of the variance, covariance, and size of the individual populations [@moore2010].
 An ecological portfolio approach to managing risk for a metapopulation might therefore consider how conservation actions affect the weight of each population in a metapopulation portfolio.
-In one interpretation, this investment weight could represent the conservation budget or the habitat conserved for each population.
+This investment weight could represent the conservation budget or the habitat conserved for each population.
 The population growth rate could then represent the rate of return and the variability of that growth rate a metric of risk.
-Given this interpretation, ecological managers could consider how various investment strategies affect the expected risk and return of their ecological portfolio.
+Given this interpretation, ecological managers could consider how various conservation strategies affect the expected risk and return of their ecological portfolio.

 Managing Pacific salmonids under the uncertainty of climate change is an ideal scenario to consider through the lens of portfolio theory for three reasons.
-(1) Pacific salmonids form metapopulations [@rieman2000;
+(1) Pacific salmonids form metapopulations [@rieman2000; @schtickzelle2007]
-@schtickzelle2007] and we can consider, for example, the metapopulation in a river-catchment as a portfolio and the stream populations as assets [@schindler2010; @moore2010].
+and we can consider, for example, the metapopulation in a river-catchment as a portfolio and the stream populations as assets [@schindler2010; @moore2010].
 Continuing the with salmon analogy, fisheries [@hilborn2003] and predators [@schindler2013] often integrate across multiple populations, acting as investors in the salmon portfolio.
 Fisheries managers and conservation agencies then act as portfolio managers by choosing which salmon habitat to prioritize for protection or restoration.
-Indeed, recovery goals for Pacific salmonids are often set at the metapopulation level, and knowing what minimizes risk to the metapopulation can help choose efficient conservation actions (REFS).
+Indeed, recovery goals for Pacific salmonids are often set at the metapopulation level, and knowing what minimizes risk to the metapopulation can help choose efficient conservation actions [@mcelhany2000].
 (2) Many Pacific salmonid metapopulations are highly threatened [@mcclure2003; @gustafson2007; @peterman2012] and will likely become more at risk as threats such as overfishing, dams, roads, logging, and particularly climate change, intensify [e.g. @lackey2003].
 (3) Salmonids are highly valued by society, fishers, conservation groups, and indigenous people [@nrc1996].
 Although civil society allocates extensive resources to conserving salmonids, the scale of the problem demands a prioritization of conservation efforts [@allendorf1997; @ruckelshaus2002].

 Two key mechanisms can generate the asynchrony in metapopulation dynamics that is critical to a diversified portfolio.
 First, localized habitat features